Meteor (Asteroids clone) PCB repair

 That could be due to a fault in the address decoding circuitry which is responsible for the memory-mapped I/O ports as well as the program and graphics RAM and ROM assignments.
 It could also be caused by an address or data error derailing the program flow to the extent that it does not process the instructions to output a signal to that address.

-Before moving on to some actual checks and results I will attempt so summarise the workings of the address decoder circuit so feel free to skip this part if not wanting to know the theory behind the circuit design.
-And yes, I realise one can simply ask an AI chatbot to explain this circuit but bear in mind that AI works my regurgitating knowledge and content harvested from the internet - which has been shared by real people, some correct and sadly a great deal either flawed or misinterpreted.
+Before moving on to some actual checks and results I will attempt to summarise the workings of the address decoder circuit so feel free to skip this part if not wanting to know the theory behind the circuit design.
+And yes, I realise one can simply ask an AI chatbot to explain this circuit but bear in mind that AI works by regurgitating knowledge and content harvested from the internet - which has been shared by real people, some correct and sadly a great deal either flawed or misinterpreted.

 Referring to the circuit excerpt above, the address is decoded in stages beginning with IC E4 at the top left of diagram.
 Its enable signal pin 15 is shown as either coming from CPU A15 or linked to ground, as the upper 32k address range is unused A15 is normally low (except at reset when the 6502CPU reads its reset vector address - more on that later).
 So this stage is always enabled and one of its outputs will be low depending on the address selected by the CPU.